pivotal/docs-tap/vscode-extension/troubleshooting.hbs.md

 Add `update_settings (k8s_upsert_timeout_secs = 300)` to the Tiltfile.
 See Tiltfile [docs](https://docs.tilt.dev/api.html#api.update_settings).

-## <a id="deprecated-task"></a> Task related error when using launch configs
+## <a id="deprecated-task"></a> Task related error when running Tanzu Debug launch configs

 ### Sympton
-When a user attempts to use a launch config, they may get a task related error:
+When a user attempts to run a Tanzu Debug launch config, they may get a task related error.
+For example:

 `Could not find the task 'tanzuManagement: Kill Port Forward my-app`